 End Point is well-versed in RWD graphics and coding, having completed responsive designs for many of our clients.
 These clients have seen increased mobile sales and higher mobile conversion rates, as a direct result of responsive improvements.

-While RWD is very important and provides great results, we are also adept at additional adjustments that go beyond responsive design and further improve the speed and performance of websites on mobile devices.
+We are also adept at additional adjustments that go beyond responsive design and further improve the speed and performance of websites on mobile devices.